migramirez2/Harmony-ONE/progress/theo-fandrich.md

 ---

-2024-01-14 Sun: Researched other other Harmony ecosystem projects such as Galaxii, Coherence, Harmony Punks, Fox Swap, and more.
+2024-01-14 Sun: Researched other Harmony ecosystem projects such as Galaxii, Coherence, Harmony Punks, Fox Swap, and more.

 2024-01-13 Sat: Gnosis Safe remains the only viable evm multisig, began compiling all evm compatible wallet providers.